matthewmueller/rfcs/text/0000-migrations.md

 prisma migrate apply # applies the migration in the database
 ```

-Note that we get full type-safety to write this migration script, even the model name for `updateField` could be fully type-safe using a TypeScript union string type.
+Note that we get full type-safety to write this migration script, even the model name for `updateField` will be fully type-safe using a TypeScript union string type.

 ### The fast path when opted in